kuvivek/drivingTheoryInGermany/README.md

 ✅ In daylight outside built-up areas
 ✅ In darkness outside built-up areas
 ❌ In darkness in built-up areas
-**Comment**:  Only outside built-up areas is it permitted to indicate your intention to overtake by flashing your headlights.
+**Comment**: Usually Inside built-up area, it is not advised to overatke, Only outside built-up areas is it permitted to indicate your intention to overtake by flashing your headlights.
 Both during the day and in the dark.
 However, this must not dazzle other road users.

 248. What must you watch out for when you drive into an underground car park?
 ✅ My tyres could get damaged by narrow entrances and exits